pi-lar/neuropil/doc/source/whatis.rst

 ---------------------------------------------------------------------------------------------

-Each hash value that is visible refers to "something that you know" and enables the users of the messaging layer to make sense and to share information.
+Each hash value that is visible refers to "something that you know" and enables the users of the cybersecurity mesh to make sense and to share information.
 Structures thus become visible to a specific user (group) only, which in parts reverts the current approach of how the internet works.

 Our model enforces coopetition between involved parties.
 Central structures are only needed to build